Certificate in Intelligence students take courses from across the Center for Governmental Studies and Geographic Information Systems (GIS) programs.

 470.724 - Managing Dangerous Futures: Global Political Risk Analysis

 Political risk affects almost every major decision that governments, corporations, nonprofit organizations, and even individuals make, sometimes turning what appears to be a good decision into a bad one, with severe implications.
 However, few people really understand political risk or how it can be evaluated and mitigated.
 The goals of this course are to ensure that all students can assess the political risk of a particular country or situation; assess the political risk of a particular business investment; take a much broader perspective on the possible sources of political risk; understand how the way people think and groups function preclude effective decision making (thus making bad decisions more common); evaluate risks using a variety of different risk assessment tools; and leverage a variety of mechanisms to improve risk management.

 470.731 - Privacy in a Data-driven Society

-This course will address the legal, policy and cultural issues that challenge the government and its citizens in the increasingly complex technical environment of privacy.
+This course addresses the legal, policy and cultural issues that challenge the government and its citizens in the increasingly complex technical environment of privacy.
 We will examine the challenges in balancing the need for information and data against the evolving landscape of individual privacy rights.
 The course will examine privacy at all levels: by analyzing the shifting views of individual privacy by citizens as well as the technological challenges in both protecting and analyzing personal information for government use.
 Using case studies and hypotheticals, we will discuss the issue of transparency in the government use and retention of data.
-Our cases will range from healthcare.gov to sunshine laws to national security uses of information.
+The cases will range from Facebook to healthcare.gov to sunshine laws to national security uses of information.
 We will trace the development of legal and policy measures relevant to privacy concerns and envision future solutions needed in an era of great technological innovation including the use of big data.
+Prerequisite: none

 470.740 - Cyber Policy, Strategy, Conflict and Deterrence